Mar 29, 2022

 Tevora Can Help

-Our experienced security experts can partner with you to bring your organization into compliance with NIST CSF, NIST 800-53, or NIST 800-171, depending on your specific needs and the laws and regulations that apply to your business.
+Our experienced security experts can partner with you to bring your organization into compliance with NIST CSF, NIST 800-53, or NIST 800-171, ensuring readiness for any ISO audit or compliance assessment, depending on your specific needs and the laws and regulations that apply to your business.

 Tevora is an accredited ISO 17020 inspection body[1] and is fully qualified to assess your compliance with all of these standards.